niklas-pernter/axie-infinity-status-discord-bot/README.md

 Installation guide

 1. Open file `axie-infinity-status-bot.py` on line `6` and paste in your discord bot token.
-2. Close the file and open your terminal and run the following command
+2. Close the file and open your terminal in the cloned folder and run the following command

 ```bash
 pip install -r requirements.txt